Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.ImageHealth.md

 ## DESCRIPTION

-When Microsoft Defender for container registries is enabled, Microsoft Defender scans container images.
+When Azure Defender for container registries is enabled, Azure Defender scans container images.
 Container images are scanned for known vulnerabilities and marked as healthy or unhealthy.
 Vulnerable container images should not be used.